Skip to content

 Practical guidance

-• If you find yourself adding a keyword to achieve “a function with a special implementation”, pause and consider making it a builtin function instead.
+• If you find yourself adding a keyword to achieve “a function with a special implementation”, pause and consider making it a builtin function (or a decorator) instead.

 • If you add a new AST/IR enum variant, rely on Rust’s exhaustiveness errors as your checklist: the compiler will tell you which match arms you need to update.